 On April 13, 1965, in the midst of a congressional debate over the proposed 25th Amendment to the Constitution dealing with presidential succession and incapacity, the chairman of the House Judiciary Committee, Representative Emanuel Celler of New York, dispensed with high-minded legal arguments.
 They were there, Celler said, to figure out what might be done if the unthinkable–a deranged American President with nuclear weapons–became thinkable.
 “The President may be as nutty as a fruitcake,” Celler declared on the House floor.
 “He may be utterly insane.”

 Attorney John Phillips to The New Yorker: “They’re using N.D.A.s to suppress speech, to avoid accountability, and thus to avoid setting legal precedent,” Manigault Newman’s attorney, John Phillips, told me.
 He said that enforcement efforts as extensive as Trump’s had “never happened before in the government sector.”John M. Phillips

-John is licensed to practice law in DC, Florida, Georgia, Alabama and before the U.S. Supreme Court.
-He has pending membership request in New York.
+John is licensed to practice law in DC, New York, Florida, Georgia, Alabama and before the U.S. Supreme Court.

 “It is illegal for any person to use federal money to “implement or enforce any” “nondisclosure policy, form, or agreement” that does not explicitly inform federal employees of their right to report any “violation of any law, rule, or regulation, or mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety” to any member of Congress or an Inspector General.
 It also prohibits nondisclosure agreements from waiving any federal employee’s rights under a host of whistleblower laws.”STEPHEN M. KOHN